prateekgajbar/Static-Website-Hosting-on-Amazon-S3/README.md

 ---

 # 6 Conclusion
- This project successfully demonstrates how to host a complete static website using **Amazon S3**, following cloud industry best practices.
- By completing this project, you now have hands-on experience with:
+ This project successfully demonstrates how to host a complete static website using **Amazon S3**, By completing this project, you now have hands-on experience with:
  - Cloud deployment
 - Static web hosting
 - AWS IAM & S3 permissions